Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To ensure that a log-role user can open the Dashboard and view only the Logs tab and content.

+**Preconditions:**
+- Log-role user account exists and is authenticated
+- Dashboard page is accessible
+- Audit logs exist in the system
+- Logs tab is configured for log-role users
+- Other admin tabs are restricted from log users

 **Actions:**
 - Step 1: Sign in as a log-role user
 - Step 2: Navigate to Dashboard page